8go/nostr-commander-rs/README.md

 ```
 Welcome to "nostr-commander-rs", a Nostr CLI client. ─── On the first run use
 --create-user to create a user.
 On further runs you can publish notes, send
+private DM messages, etc. Alternatively, you can skip creating a user and do a
+fire-and-forget publish like this: nostr-commander-rs --nsec
+nsec1SomeStrangeString --add-relay "wss://some.relay.net/" --publish "test".
-private DM messages, etc.  ─── Have a look at the repo
+─── Have a look at the repo "https://github.com/8go/nostr-commander-rs/" and
-"https://github.com/8go/nostr-commander-rs/" and see if you can contribute code
-to improve this tool.
+see if you can contribute code to improve this tool.
 Safe!

 Usage: nostr-commander-rs [OPTIONS]